emmo-repo/EMMOntoPy/README.md

 --------------------------
 The [Owlready2 documentation][Owlready2-doc] is a good starting point.

-In addition EMMO-python includes a few examples and demos:
+In addition EMMOntoPy includes a few examples and demos:
   - [demo/vertical](demo/vertical/README.md) shows an example of
     how EMMO may be used to achieve vertical interoperability.
     The file [define-ontology.py](demo/vertical/define-ontology.py)